nglasl/silverstripe-misdirection/README.md

 #### Bypass

-You may bypass any link mappings or fallbacks by appending `?direct=1` to the URL.
+You may bypass any link mappings or fallbacks by appending `?direct=1` to the URL, which may prove useful when locked out by erroneous link mappings.

 #### Testing